astronomyk/ScopeSim_FDR_Docs/MICADO_ScopeSim_user_manual/rst/5_source_objects.rst

     :name: fig-scopesim-templates-cluster-example
     :scale: 50 %

-    Left: the on-axis K-band (2.15$\mu$m) SCAO PSF for standrard atmospheric conditions.
-    Right: the K-band SCAO-PSF at the position (15, -5) arcseconds from the natural guide star.

 - What is inside a Source object
 - How to make source objects to observe